The Teaser's Role in Sell-Side M&A

 - Synergy potential: "Significant opportunity for cost synergies with scaled acquirers"

 Each highlight should be specific and quantified where possible.
-Vague claims like "strong market position" don't differentiate; specific metrics like "40% market share in the Southeast region" create credibility.
+Vague claims like "strong market position" don't differentiate and lack credibility.
+Specific metrics like "40% market share in the Southeast region" create tangible value that buyers can evaluate and verify.

 Financial Summary

 The teaser includes summary financial information to help buyers assess scale and performance.
-This typically covers:
+This typically covers revenue (historical and projected), EBITDA or operating income, growth rates, key margins, and sometimes revenue mix or customer concentration metrics.

 Financial presentation varies based on confidentiality concerns.
-Some teasers show exact figures; others show ranges or indexed numbers (e.g., "Revenue of $75-100 million" or "EBITDA margins of 20-25%").
-The goal is providing enough information for buyers to determine fit without enabling precise identification.
+Some teasers show exact figures when the seller is comfortable with disclosure; others show ranges or indexed numbers (such as "Revenue of $75-100 million" or "EBITDA margins of 20-25%") to provide guidance without enabling precise identification.
+The goal is providing enough information for buyers to determine fit without making the company easily identifiable to competitors or other market participants.

 Understanding how to prepare a CIM shows how the teaser's summary financials expand into comprehensive detail in the next stage of the process.